dab0012/olivia/README.md

 ## Intended audience

 Olivia Finder is intended for use by developers, researchers, and centralised package managers interested in vulnerability identification and analysis.
-First, it is designed for joint use with Olivia
+It is designed for joint use with Olivia.

 ## Key features